-Although there have been very initiatives in the area emanating from different departments, an integrated data governance framework ,within the context of the constitutionally enshrined Bill of Rights, will be essential to developing the trusted framework required for people to use online services.
+Although there have been many initiatives in the area emanating from different departments, an integrated data governance framework, within the context of the constitutionally enshrined Bill of Rights, will be essential to developing the trusted framework required for people to use online services.

-Development and implementation of data and privacy protection, cybersecurity, cybercrime and anti-surveillance will need to take central stage as far as governance of digital infrastructure is concerned.
+Development and implementation of data and privacy protection, open data and data access, cybersecurity, cybercrime and anti-surveillance will need to take central stage as far as governance of digital infrastructure is concerned.
 Coordination of the activities of various regulators in the field is critically important.
-The work of the Information Commissioner needs to be more resourced and articulated with other content regulation.
-This is crucial to enable the expansion of electronic and mobile services, as well as for the
+The work of the Office of the Information Regulator needs to be more resourced and articulated with other content regulation.
+This is crucial to enable the expansion of electronic and mobile services, as well as for the protection of citizens engaging on such online platforms.